The Pollinator Garden and Memorial Grove

 We’ll be applying for our Pollinator Garden to be recognized on the DSF’s David Suzuki Foundation’s Butterflyway Map, which recognize citizens and organizations growing highways of habitats for bees and butterflies across Canada.

-During Pollinator Week 2025 we’ll be participating in a community science project called Bioblitz for the first time.
+During Pollinator Week 2025 we participated in a community science project called Bioblitz for the first time.
 It’s an initiative managed by the Pollinator Partnership since 2008 with the goal of collecting and sharing data used for research purposes.

 Helping Bumblebees at Risk